Worker In A Specialty Occupation

 What is the petitioning process for the employer?

 The employer is required to submit to the U.S. Citizenship and Immigration Service (USCIS) the certified LCA form along with the H-1B petition (I-129), supporting documentation, and any required filing fees.
-H-1B status may be extended for up to six years (extensions beyond six years may be possible if the employee is in the process of transitioning to lawful permanent residence - consult ISS for more details).
+H-1B status may be extended for up to six years (extensions beyond six years may be possible if the employee is in the process of transitioning to lawful permanent residence).

 How are H-1B petitions handled at the University of Arkansas?

-At the University of Arkansas, hiring departments must make requests to hire H-1B employees through International Students and Scholars.
+At the University of Arkansas, hiring departments must make requests to hire H-1B employees through the Office of the Associate General Counsel (OAGC).
 The process moves through the following steps:

-- ISS obtains the determination for the prevailing wage and verifies that the hire has been approved by Human Resources/Office of Equal Opportunity and Compliance.
+- OAGC obtains the determination for the prevailing wage and verifies that the hire has been approved by Human Resources/Office of Equal Opportunity and Compliance.

-- Upon obtaining the prevailing wage determination, ISS contacts the hiring department and instructs them on the next steps to be completed for the actual wage determination, etc.
+- Upon obtaining the prevailing wage determination, OAGC contacts the hiring department and instructs them on the next steps to be completed for the H1b process.

-- Upon determining the actual wage and verifying that the proffered wage is sufficient, ISS submits the Labor Condition Application (LCA) to the Department of Labor.
+- Upon determining the actual wage and verifying that the proffered wage is sufficient, OAGC submits the Labor Condition Application (LCA) to the Department of Labor.

-- Upon receiving the certified LCA (and provided all other supporting materials have been received from the department and employee), ISS prepares the I-129, finalizes the H-1B petition, and submits the H-1B petition to USCIS for processing.
+- Upon receiving the certified LCA. the Export Control License Determination, and the checks for the H-1b petition fees, OAGC prepares the I-129 petition, finalizes the H-1B supporting documentation, and submits the H-1B petition to USCIS for processing.

-- Once the H-1B petition is approved, ISS notifies the hiring department, the employee, and Human Resources.
+- Once the H-1B petition is approved, OAGC notifies the hiring department, the employee, and Human Resources.

-- If the employee is outside the United States, he/she applies for an H-1B visa to enter the United States and begin employment.
+- If the employee is outside the United States, they will apply for an H-1B visa to enter the United States and begin employment.

 How long does it take to process an H-1B petition?